Mdkar/Mdkar.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior at Carnegie Mellon University studying Computer Science and Robotics.
+I am studying Computer Science at Carnegie Mellon University.
+I intend to complete my Master's in Computer Science (Research Thesis) by May 2024

 Check out some of my projects

+*Site last updated: 4/20/2023*